davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 If you're running Neovim, [neomake](https://github.com/benekastah/neomake) is an option.

+## Formatting

+Vim has a built-in reformatter for whitespace.
+Visually select some text and use the `=` key to re-indent all of it.

+For minified JS, there's a vim plugin, [vim-jsbeautify], that can run your code through jsbeautifier for you.
+I personally don't use this and prefer to go to the jsbeautifier website, copying and pasting it there if I need to un-minify something.

 ## My Vim setup

 You can dig through [my Vim configuration on GitHub].
 The plugins I use are